Better bike lanes: Design elements

-Merging across traffic on a busy street to make a left turn can be tough or scary for people riding bikes.
+Merging across lanes on a busy street to make a turn can be tough or scary for people riding bikes.
 Where possible, we provide a two-stage turn box.
 The box helps make that turn safer and less stressful.

 Bicyclists first ride through the intersection to the two-stage turn box.
 Then, they turn their bikes to head in the correct direction.
 When the light turns green, bicyclists continue straight.